home-assistant/home-assistant.io/source/_integrations/netatmo.markdown

 Configuration of Netatmo public weather stations is offered from the front end.
 Enter the Netatmo integration and press the cogwheel.

-In the dialogue it is possible to create, edit and remove public weather sensors.
-For each area a unique name has to be set along with area to be covered and whether to display average or maximum values.
+In the dialogue, it is possible to create, edit and remove public weather sensors.
+For each area a unique name has to be set along with an area to be covered and whether to display average or maximum values.

 ### Get API and Secret Key